Hojai district

-Hojai District was a district in Assam, India.
+Hojai district is a district in Assam, India.
 It was formed on 15 August 2015.
 The headquarters of the district is situated at Sankardev Nagar, which is about 8 km away from Hojai town.
 Hojai District was formed from three tehsils of Nagaon District, namely Hojai, Doboka and Lanka.
-Hojai was a part of undivided Nowgong district (now Nagaon) of then Assam Province.
+Hojai was a part of the undivided Nowgong district (now Nagaon) of then Assam Province.

-On 31 December 2022, the district was remerged temporarily into Nagaon district.
+On 31 December 2022, the district was temporarily remerged into Nagaon district.
+On 25 August 2023, the Assam cabinet reinstated Hojai's district status.

 Etymology

-Hojai is a surname commonly used by the Dimasa community.